 - VNF scaling is the key strength of many solutions but automated healing and patching/upgrading is hard to achieve for many solutions.
 Having most of the automated functionality can be key differentiator.

 - Many VNF vendors and VNF lifecycle management solution providers have not followed the model which ETSI had recommended and interfaces for seamless on-boarding and automation are not full proof on every NFV infrastructure.
 Service providers should opt in for lifecycle management solution that can accumulate different types of VNFs and seamlessly integrate DevOps approach to achieve complete automation at VNF development, on-boarding level as well as NFV MANO level.

 Role of NFV/SDN will be crucial for implementation of 5G network to support upcoming technologies like virtual reality, augmented reality, delivery drones, smart cities and self-driving cars which demands very high bandwidth with ultra-low latency.
-As performance on various workloads matters the most as VNFs are integral part of NFV environment.
-Real time analysis and performance benchmarking before deploying VNFs on to NFVi is need of the hour.
+Real-time analysis and performance benchmarking before deploying VNFs on to NFVi is need of the hour.
 Major concern could be a well-defined and industry acknowledged CIM is missing in development phase of NFV and it raises challenges in NFV success realization.
 For service providers, choosing a VNF lifecycle management solution which follows generic and DevOps approach is also a concern which may have impact on NFV operations.

 Based on all concerns we discussed in last article and this write up, to meet with all vectors (Flexibility, scalability, resiliency, agility and low cost) that characterize the NFV; overall recipe for NFV could be transformation of NFV operation towards cloud-native approach, adoption of common information model and utilization of automated performance benchmarking and analysis for VNFs should be on place.